kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

     | ChangeColor of SpanCls
     | PreparePost
     | PostMessage of InputMessage
-    | SuccessMessages of OutPutMessages
+    | SuccessMessages of OutputMessages
-    | SSESuccessMessages of OutPutMessages
+    | SSESuccessMessages of OutputMessages
     | Failed of exn

 ```